 The Alsek River runs along the Northern slope of Alaska’s Tatshenshini-Alsek Wilderness and into Glacier Bay National Park.
-You will raft 150 river miles over 12-14 days, concluding the trip in Dry Bay, Alaska.
+You will raft 174 miles over 11-14 days, concluding the trip in Dry Bay, Alaska.
 Glaciers and floating ice greet you on the first day and will be your constant companions for the duration of the trip.
 Swift waters with frequent small rapids will carry you along and your days will be full of adventure.

 A short helicopter portage mid-way through the trip offers a wonderful bird’s eye view of Turnback Canyon.
 The flight provides a glimpse of the miles and miles of pristine wilderness, and some perspective at how far you have already traveled.
 Raft past the Tatshenshini River and into Lake Alsek.
 Here, giant chunks of floating ice reach up to 75 feet above the water, make for a stunning trip farewell.

 Ask us anything.

 We’ll get back to you

 This is not a tour; it’s an expedition!

 A flexible, open attitude is a necessity.
 You will be immersed in the varying elements of nature with no set daily itinerary, electricity, or indoor plumbing.
 There is plenty of adventure, camaraderie, good food, and beautiful Alaskan scenery.

 We’ve been connecting our clients to water adventures around the world since 1987.
 We partner with select outfitters who share our values and are pros at creating exceptional experiences.
 There is no fee for our service and the cost is the same as booking directly.
 We earn our commission from the outfitters we represent.

 Your trip begins in Haines, Alaska where your first night’s stay is included in the trip price.
 The next morning a shuttle takes you to the put-in spot near Haines Junction in Canada’s Yukon territory by the outfitter.